KK7JJI/ODIN_Ruby_SubString/README.md

 The method searches primary_string for each sub_string in the dictionary.
 The method returns a hash containing all sub_strings which were found in the primary_string and the number of instances each was found.
+--Matches are **not** case sensitive
+--Special characters are permitted

 If there are no matches the method returns an empty hash "{}".